Cyprus company taxation advantages and other related considerations (Cyprus International company)

 The disposal of the shares of the Cypriot Company will not result in any Cyprus taxes irrespective of the provisions of a double tax treaty.

-7) No capital gains tax or income tax on the redemption of a unit of a Cyprus collective investment scheme (ICIS) (Alternative Investment Funds)(AIFs)
+7) No capital gains tax or income tax on the redemption of units / shares of a Cyprus collective investment scheme (ICIS) (Alternative Investment Funds)(AIFs)

-The redemption of a unit of a Cyprus collective investment scheme (ICIS) will not result in any Cyprus taxes irrespective of the provisions of a double tax treaty.
+The redemption of units / shares of a Cyprus collective investment scheme (ICIS) will not result in any Cyprus taxes irrespective of the provisions of a double tax treaty.